KriticaGoel/TechLearning/HLD/Questions.md

 2. what role does NAT play in managing IP addresses?

 Answer:
-NAT (Network Address Translation) is a technique used to manage IP addresses by allowing multiple devices on a local network to share a single public IP address for accessing the internet.

-The key roles of NAT include:
-- **Address Conservation**: NAT helps conserve the limited number of public IPv4 addresses by enabling multiple devices to use private IP addresses within a local network.
-- **Security**: NAT adds a layer of security by hiding the internal IP addresses of devices from external networks, making it more difficult for attackers to directly access them.
-- **Flexibility**: NAT allows for the reuse of private IP addresses across different local networks, facilitating easier network management and scalability.
-- **Cost-Effectiveness**: By using NAT, organizations can avoid the need to obtain multiple public IP addresses, reducing costs associated with IP address registration.
+NAT mitigates IPv4 shortages by enabling multiple devices to share a single public IP.
+It improves security by masking internal IPs and is widely used in enterprise and ISP networks.

 3. What are the differences between public and private IPs?